 Giselle M. Rodriguez is a Boston immigration lawyer in Jamaica Plain who helps clients with the full range of immigration challenges, including asylum.
 She is bilingual (English & Spanish).
-Contact Giselle for a free consultation today, or read on to learn more.
+Contact Giselle today to discuss your case, or read on to learn more.

 The world of asylum might sound complex and troublesome – but with the help of an immigration attorney asylum may be a potential pathway to legal permanent residency and citizenship/naturalization.

 There are two types of asylum you can apply for both depend on whether you are currently in removal proceedings: 1) affirmative asylum; 2) defensive asylum.
 Affirmative asylum will likely apply to you if you are currently NOT in removal proceedings.
 On the other hand, defensive asylum will likely apply to you if you ARE in removal proceedings.